tsyber1an/entgo-example/README.md

 Intro to Ent
 ---------------

 > What is Ent.
 Ent is an entity framework for Go.
 You can learn about Ent on https://entgo.io/.
 This article was written during learning Ent, for personal use.
-However, you might find it useful for youself.
+However, you might find it useful for yourself.

 We will design ER models and generate Ent entities by example.
 Let's start.
 Given we have a Player model.